leo0514/vpc-on-classic-network/using-lbaas.md

 The private load balancer is accessible only to internal clients on your private subnets, within the same region and VPC.
 The private load balancer accepts traffic only from [RFC1918](https://tools.ietf.org/html/rfc1918){: external} address spaces.

-Similar to a public load balancer, your private load balancer service instance is assigned a fully qualified domain name (FQDN).
+Similar to a public load balancer, your private load balancer service instance is assigned a FQDN.
 However, this domain name is registered with one or more private IP addresses.

 IBM Cloud operations might change the number and value of your assigned private IP addresses over time, based on maintenance and scaling activities.
 The back-end server instances (VSIs) hosting your application must run in the same region, and under the same VPC.